TOURISM GHG INTENSITY

 Principali riferimenti normativi e obiettivi

-The indicator has no reference regulations or related targets.
+The indicator has no reference legislation or related objectives.

 DPSIR